withastro/docs/WRITING.md

 You can check your writing by pasting it into [Hemingway App](https://hemingwayapp.com/).
 It will show you if a sentence is too long and will encourage you to use active voice, which is generally shorter and easier to read.

+### Voice

+Please try to use the following language conventions when contributing to the docs:

+- When addressing the reader, do so in the present tense and do not include yourself.
+You can use *you*, but do not use *we*, *we'll*, *us*, *let's* etc. (You are not with the reader at this exact moment.)
+Instead, use phrases like, "You can now safely delete this line of code."
+Or simply, "Delete this line of code.
+It is no longer needed."
+Never use *I*.
+This guide is not about what you can do!

+- It's OK to use exclamation points every now and then, but please try to do so only when emphasizing something that is truly exciting, surprising, or encouraging/reassuring.
+If you are not sure, use a period instead.
+Exclamation points can send "positive vibes" to the reader.
+But, if a reader is frustrated, confused, or in a serious state of mind, then exclamation points can seem insensitive or juvenile.
+Do not use too many.

 ### Tone

 As a general guide for writing tone, you can follow the [Google Developers Guide](https://developers.google.com/style/tone):